travis-ci/docs-travis-ci-com/user/deployment/cargo.md

 working directory (an option to allow this may be added to this provider in the future).

-## Run Commands Before and After Deploy
+## Run Commands Before or After Deploy

 Sometimes, you want to run commands before or after deploying.
 You can use the `before_deploy` and `after_deploy` stages for this.
 These will only be triggered